clairek09/MIC/Modules/M01-introduction-to-azure-virtual-networks/includes/11-summary.md

 In this module you saw a broad overview of some of the most crucial aspects of designing and planning an Azure virtual network, including planning VNets, subnets and micro-segmentation, assigning appropriate IP addresses to resources and configuring DNS name resolution.

-You now have the fundamental knowledge required to plan and implement virtual networking in Azure.
+You now have the fundamental knowledge required to design and implement virtual networking in Azure.

 ## Summary and Resources